ashishranpara/Catalogue-Test/README.md

-Used Core PHP.
+Used Core PHP.<br>
-I have not used database.
-Simply stored products as array element and used that array while displaying products.
+Not used database, Simply stored products as array element and used that array while displaying products.<br>
-I have used session to add items to cart and display.
+Used session to add items to cart and display.<br>
-Created Configuration class for add products to cart and calcualte total functions.
+Created Configuration class to add products to cart and calcualte total functions.